 Site structure or architecture is how you set up your navigation, category pages, subcategory pages, product pages, and others.
 A simple and scalable site structure makes you look good in the eyes of search engines and make your website easy to use.

-Ecommerce sites — whether it’s built on Shopify, BigCommerce, Magento, etc. — have inherently messy site structure.
+Ecommerce sites — whether it’s built on WooCommerce, Shopify, BigCommerce, Magento, etc. — have inherently messy site structures.
 If you are not going to take the reins of it right from the get-go, it’s going to be a lot of work down the line.

 Keyword Selection Criteria